Kosmosaik/ProgressCrawl/docs/ProgressCrawl_Technical_Summary_0.0.70d.md

 This patch transitions ProgressCrawl from generating “empty caves” into generating **living ecosystems** with entities, resources, and landmarks.

+EXTRA NOTES FROM DEVELOPER:
+- We need to add randomized min/max width and height and randomized fillChance in Zone Templates for variations.
+  In the future we will revise this depending on what type of zone it is (Caves should be more pathway-like while plains should be more open etc).

 **END OF DOCUMENT**